mxjp/rvx/docs/reference/advanced-topics/environments.md

 ```

 ## Rvx DOM

+!!! warning
+	The Rvx DOM API is currently **experimental** and may change at any time.

 The `"rvx/dom"` module provides a fast minimal DOM implementation with the single purpose of rendering HTML strings on the server or during a build process.

 The `renderToString` utility can be used to synchronously render a [component](../components.md) to HTML: